HomeAdvisor

-HomeAdvisor incorporates home improvement project planning resources like True Cost Guide, where customers can view average project costs.
-It is free to homeowners, and a paid network for service professionals.
+HomeAdvisor incorporates home improvement project planning resources, which are free to homeowners, and a paid network for service professionals.

-According to the company, professionals registered on HomeAdvisor network are prescreened and must pass criminal and financial background checks.
+Professionals registered on HomeAdvisor network are prescreened and must pass criminal and financial background checks.

-On October 2, 2017, HomeAdvisor acquired Angie’s List and renamed itself ANGI Homeservices (NASDAQ: ANGI), the world’s largest digital marketplace for home services.
-IAC is now a majority shareholder in ANGI Homeservices, which is the parent company of HomeAdvisor.
-ANGI Homeservices operates 10 brands in eight countries, including HomeAdvisor, Angie’s List, mHelpDesk, HomeStars (Canada), MyHammer (Germany), MyBuilder (UK), Werkspot (Netherlands), Instapro (Italy) and Travaux.com (France).
+After merging with Angie’s List in 2017, the company rebranded as ANGI HomeServices, and then later to Angi Inc. in 2021.

 History

 HomeAdvisor, launched as ServiceMagic, was founded in 1998 by Rodney Rice and Michael Beaudoin who were part of the founding management team of Einstein Bros Bagels.
 In 2004, InterActive Corp (NASDAQ: IAC) acquired the website for an undisclosed price.

-In January 2008, IAC appointed Craig Smith as CEO of ServiceMagic Inc. He was the Senior Vice President of the company’s Consumer Division.
-Co-founders Rodney Rice and Michael Beaudoin became co-chairmen and advisors.
-ServiceMagic remained part of the parent company when IAC split into five publicly traded companies.
+In 2007, it was announced that IAC would be split into five publicly traded companies.
+ServiceMagic remained part of the parent company.
+In January 2008, IAC appointed Craig Smith as CEO of ServiceMagic Inc..
+He was previously the Senior Vice President of the company’s Consumer Division.
+With the change in leadership, co-founders Rodney Rice and Michael Beaudoin became co-chairmen and advisors.